* This page is for Consumers *

 Antibody-producing cells (usually taken from mice) grown in a laboratory

 Some vaccines are given routinely—for example, the tetanus toxoid is given to adults, preferably every 10 years.
-Some vaccines are routinely given to children.
+Some vaccines are routinely given to children (see Figure: Vaccinating Infants and Children).

 Other vaccines are usually given mainly to specific groups of people.
 For example, the yellow fever vaccine is given only to people traveling to certain parts of Africa and South America.
 Still other vaccines are given after possible exposure to a specific disease.
 For example, the rabies vaccine may be given to a person who has been bitten by a dog.